-11 ВОТН Communities WELFARE REFORMS There is an on-going requirement to reduce benefit payments (CTRS, Business Rates, Universal Credit) - the Welfare Reforms will mean that people in the welfare system will receive less Council Tax support.
-It will also mean that Universal Credit will be paid directly to tenants rather than the HRA housing landlord. a) RISK - of the Council failing to adequately support our community and services for the impact of the Government's Welfare Reform Agenda. b) RISK - of the TDBC Housing Service having substantially reduced collection rates on introduction of Universal Credit KEY EFFECTS- taxes and rents harder to collect reduced rent collection could affect ambitions of HRA business plan Impact on MTFP due to government changes which will affect HRA Income & 30 year B.P. more vulnerable people - individuals & families may be unable to manage increased pressure and demand on services Timetable unknown Result in more evictions which will increase pressure on the Housing Options & Homelessness Teams Simon Lewis Paul Fitzgerald 3 4 12 13 TDBC Communities GYPSIES & TRAVELLERS Local Authorities have a (planning) duty to allocate suitable provision for Gypsies & Travellers.
+11 BOTH Communities WELFARE REFORMS There is an on-going requirement to reduce benefit payments (CTRS, Business Retern Universe).
+Credity, the Welfare Reference will mean that people is the welfare Simon Lewis Paul Carter 3 4 12 Rates, Universal Credit) - the Welfare Reforms will mean that people in the welfare system will receive less Council Tax support.
+It will also mean that Universal Credit will be paid directly to tenants rather than the HRA housing landlord. a) RISK - of the Council failing to adequately support our community and services for the impact of the Government's Welfare Reform Agenda. b) RISK - of the TDBC Housing Service having substantially reduced collection rates on introduction of Universal Credit KEY EFFECTS- • taxes and rents harder to collect • reduced rent collection could affect ambitions of HRA business plan • reduced rent collection could affect abore which will affect UDA because a Impact on MTFP due to government changes which will affect HRA Income & 30 year B.P. more vulnerable people - individuals & families may be unable to manage increased pressure and demand on services Timetable unknown Result in more evictions which will increase pressure on the Housing Options & Homelessness Teams 13 TDBC Communities GYPSIES & TRAVELLERS Local Authorities have a (planning) duty to allocate suitable provision for Gypsies & Travellers.
 TDBC has had previous experience of illegal Gypsy & Traveller encampments.
-RISK - that TDBC cannot defend against future illegal encampments if we are unable to identify suitable provision.
-KEY EFFECTS - unable to respond to community or political pressure; financial impact (eg high legal fees); reputational damage lack of land management and gypsy liaison expertise Tim Burton Terry May 2 3 6
+Tim Burton Paul Carter 2 3 6 RISK - that TDBC cannot defend against future illegal encampments if we are unable to identify suitable provision.
+KEY EFFECTS - • unable to respond to community or political pressure; • financial impact (eg high legal fees); • reputational damage lack of land management and gypsy liaison expertise

-Corporate Governance CORPORATE GOVERNANCE ARRANGEMENTS ON RUNNING THE BUSINESS There is a need for robust arrangements, and on-going monitoring and focus on embedding effective corporate governance arrangements (ie budget monitoring, risk management, debt management, performance management, Treasury management, compliance with audit recommendations, asset management, Equalities duties, Business Continuity Planning, Information Governance & Security, Health & Safety management).
+14 Corporate Governance CORPORATE GOVERNANCE ARRANGEMENTS ON RUNNING THE BUSINESS There is a need for robust arrangements, and on-going monitoring and focus on embedding effective corporate governance arrangements (ie budget monitoring, risk management, debt management, performance management, Treasury management, compliance with audit recommendations, asset management, Equalities duties, Business Continuity Planning, Information Governance & Security, Health & Safety management).
 RISK - of failure to comply with key internal controls & corporate governance arrangements.
-KEY EFFECTS - include: inaccurate budget forecasting & financial loss - failure to adhere to HRA ring fence project or service failure or under-performance - reputational damage - Government intervention - Failure to comply with statutory duties & regulations (eg Health & Safety, Equalities, Data Security / Data Protection, Safeguarding) causing harm or injury - lack of resilience to unexpected events / failure of IT systems / data loss - safeguarding 3 3 9 15 вотн Corporate Governance BUSINESS CONTINUITY RISK - The Council may be unable to deliver critical services in the event of a critical loss of accommodation, data, power, staff or premises.
-KEY EFFECTS - • major disruption to services; • Impact upon customers if critical services (payment of housing costs, homeless service, Deane helpline etc) are disrupted or unavailable. • Reputational damage; Paul Carter 2 5 10 16 Leadership & People STAFF ENGAGEMENT & DEVELOPMENT RISK - that due to increased opportunities in the private sector, as the economy improves, and austerity continues within the public sector that the organisation finds it difficult to atract and retain the right skills - leads to use of expensive agency workers or disruption to service provision.
+KEY EFFECTS - include: • inaccurate budget forecasting & financial loss • failure to adhere to HRA ring fence • project or service failure or under-performance • reputational damage • Government intervention • Failure to comply with statutory duties & regulations (eg Health & Safety, Equalities, Data Security / Data Protection, Safeguarding) causing harm or injury • lack of resilience to unexpected events / failure of IT systems / data loss •safeguarding Paul Fitzgerald 3 3 9 15 вотн Corporate Governance BUSINESS CONTINUITY RISK - The Council may be unable to deliver critical services in the event of a critical loss of accommodation, data, power, staff or premises.
+KEY EFFECTS - major disruption to services; Impact upon customers if critical services (payment of housing costs, homeless service, Deane helpline etc) are disrupted or unavailable.
+Reputational damage; Paul Carter 2 5 10 16 Leadership & People STAFF ENGAGEMENT & DEVELOPMENT RISK - that due to increased opportunities in the private sector, as the economy improves, and austerity continues within the public sector that the organisation finds it difficult to atract and retain the right skills - leads to use of expensive agency workers or disruption to service provision.
 The Organisation has also been through a period of significant restructure and needs to ensure its staff are fully engaged in the changes underway and being planned.
 Shirlene Adam 3 4 12